uniba-swt/LetSynchronise/README.md

 * Choose an optimisation goal to apply on the system.
 * View the simulated task schedule, including the overall system load.
 * Show or hide each task communication dependency.
-* Interactive tooltips appear the mouse is hovered over each LET interval, execution interval, and task communication dependency.
+* Interactive tooltips appear when the mouse is hovered over each LET interval, execution interval, and task communication dependency.
 * Edit event chains, which represent sequences of task communication dependencies.
 * Highlight each instance of a selected event chain.
 * Define timing constraints on event chains, which will be analysed and used during optimisation.